emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## zmov
+### Score: 14/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 12 english servers + 5 non eng, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvements. ⚠️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch lists and continue watching, but you can't sync them across devices. ⚠️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks okay but buffers sometimes on mobile. ⚠️
+1. Site does not have a custom player. ❌

+***
 ## M4uFree
 ### Score: 14/26
 1. Streams load very fast. ✔️